icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

      applying several patches to try working around the issue (bugs #224, #254, #293, #316, #317,
      #345, #382, #385, #387, #401, #442).
 To prevent this issue, refrain from disconnecting a
      device while its port is open.
 Or, manually close the port after the device got disconnected.
-- The \!(IOSettings()) keyword is yet limited to serial COM ports (feature request #71).
+- The \!(PortSettings()) keyword is yet limited to serial COM ports (feature request #71).
 - USB Ser/HID only runs on Windows; use of 'LibUsb'/'LibUsbDotNet' and significant migration work of implementation and test environment would be needed to run it on unixoids (feature request #119).
 - Direct send text mode does not yet support special formats and commands (feature request #10).
+- Automatic actions [Filter] and [Suppress] as well as automatic actions and responses based on a text trigger are constrained to handle complete lines.
+Thus, individual characters incl. control characters like <XOn> as well as incomplete lines will not be displayed until line is complete.
-- Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET 2.0 runtime).
+- Running YAT for a long period, or creating many terminals, results in memory leaks, which result in a gradual increase of the memory consumption (RAM) (bugs #243, #263 and #336, root cause yet unknown, could even be a limitation of the memory management of the .NET runtime).

 YAT 2.1.0 :: 2019-10-04